MarlonAlgarra/MarlonAlgarra.github.io/aboutme.md

 - January 2: I just quit the Advent of Code 2019...for now.
 It was driving me crazy, but at least I could beat my own star score, compared with the 2018 challenge.
 I hope I'll post a entry with my experience.

--January 4: I start to watch "How I Met Your Mother", it looks like a pretty funny show.
+- January 4: I start to watch "How I Met Your Mother", it looks like a pretty funny show.